 What does The Footpath Library do?

-The Footpath Library donates near-new and new books to homeless and marginalised people.
+The Footpath Library donates near-new and new books to homeless people.
 You can read more about our services on the About pages.

 How can I help?

-To find out how to help, visit the Donate or Volunteer pages.
-They contain the most up-to-date information on current volunteer vacancies, book drives, and how best you can support The Footpath Library.
+To find out how to help, visit the How you can help or Volunteer pages.
+They contain the most up-to-date information on current volunteer vacancies, book drives and how best you can support The Footpath Library.

 Where is The Footpath Library located?